 Inspired by Charles Alston’s 1962 painting Black Spring and a work from David Driskell’s Young Pines series, this exhibition highlights depictions of natural scenery and their metaphorical implications from the permanent collection.
 Ranging from visual commentaries about sociopolitical issues to the idea of transcendence, these works, which were created from 1905 to 2015, encourage reflection on the ways African American artists engage rural, urban, and cosmic landscapes to convey ideas about their place within society.
 It also draws attention to explorations of humanity in relation to spiritual and celestial realms.

 Wilay Mendez Paez: Portals to a New World

 The exhibition includes drawings, collages, and sculptures that show how Wilay moves from a vague, not fully formed idea to the realization of a material object.
 His drawings experiment with bold lines and color contrasts before serving as the basis for his sculptures.
-His collages carefully combine fragments of ruined buildings, debris from car wrecks, pages of old books with fine lines, paint, and, at times, shading from burn marks.
+His collages carefully combine fragments of ruined buildings, debris from car wrecks, and pages of old books with fine lines, paint, and, at times, shading from burn marks.
 Inspired by urban decay and decline, this body of work shows how discarded materials can be recuperated for use in a new context.
-Damaged and cast-off things, therefore, become a gateway, or portal, to a world of possibilities
+Damaged and cast-off things, therefore, become a gateway, or portal, to a world of possibilities.